AdobeDocs/experience-manager-learn.en/help/assets/metadata/enhanced-smart-tags-technical-video-setup.md

 discoiquuid: 72c53bc9-1ba1-44bf-881f-91bb74cf8f0e
 ---

-# Setup Enhanced Smart Tags in AEM Assets{#setup-enhanced-smart-tags-in-aem-assets}
+# Setup Enhanced Smart Tags in AEM Assets

 Learn how to configure smart tagging and enhanced smart tagging in AEM, using the Smart Content Service and Adobe I/O.